tzubeli/developer-portal/appToken.md

 ### Step 2: Create a user role
 Again, the simple way to create a user role is via the KMC, under administration (the icon of a person) and select Roles > Add Role.
-You’ll have options to name and describe the new role (make it specific) and then select permitted actions.
-You’ll see that for each action, there is the option to allow all options, or to select specific permissions under that category.
+You'll have options to name and describe the new role (make it specific) and then select permitted actions.
+You'll see that for each action, there is the option to allow all options, or to select specific permissions under that category.
 For example, under Content Moderation, you may allow this User Role to perform all actions except for deleting.
 You can also switch off a specific action altogether.
 Hit save and you should now see your new user role in the list.

-Alternatively, if you know exactly which actions you’d like to include in your User Role (you can see all their names and descriptions in `permission.list`), you can use the `userRole.add` API action to create a new role.
+Alternatively, if you know exactly which actions you'd like to include in your User Role (you can see all their names and descriptions in `permission.list`), you can use the `userRole.add` API action to create a new role.
 Be sure to set the status of your role to Active (1)

 *Note that you will not be able to see in the KMC any roles that are created outside the KMC.*
 You can see a list of all your existing roles, however, with the [`userRole.list`](https://developer.kaltura.com/console/service/userRole/action/list) action.
-Make note of the ID of your new user role as you’ll be needing it for your appToken.
+Make note of the ID of your new user role as you'll be needing it for your appToken.

 ### Step 3: Creating the App Token